Search the Omeda Knowledge Base

 Note: Audience Builder is not rebuilt as part of this.
 Before the customers can be used in Audience Builder, it will need be rebuilt.
 Audience Builder is rebuilt nightly.
 Please contact your Audience Services team if you need it to be rebuilt ahead of the nightly build.

 After a File has Processed

-When everything is done processing, the User may see the file in one of many different states (Figure-13.A), depending on how well the Processing stages went.
+When everything is done processing, the file status will update depending on how well the Processing stages went.

 - Completed – All of the rows in the file have processed successfully.

-- Processed with Errors – The file has been partially processed.
-It is likely that some rows were completely processed, while others were not.
+- Completed w/Errors – The file has been partially processed; some rows were completely processed, while others were not.
 The errors can be viewed in View Row Errors option from the file’s menu.

 - Name of the File that was Processing

 - The information in that ticket should include:

 A confirmation will also be sent to the user when processing completes.
 The confirmation email will include a summary of the number of input rows, number of rows processed and number of rows with errors.
 The confirmation email will also include the Data Loader Tracking Code.